mitre/caldera/docs/add_technique.rst

    :pyobject: DirListCollection
    :lines: 28

 This defines the Step's :code:`action` function.
-The action function is called when CALERA decides to execute the Step.
+The action function is called when CALDERA decides to execute the Step.
 Notice the parameters :code:`rat` and :code:`host` these match the preconditions that are defined above (because they match the precondition's names).
 When the Step is called, objects that match the :code:`rat` and :code:`host` preconditions will be passed into the :code:`action` function.